-These guidelines, though, apply to all settings where healthcare workers could be exposed, not just inpatient pharmacies, infusion centers, and other places we traditionally associate with hazardous drugs.
+USP 800, NIOSH, ASHP, and other guidelines for hazardous drug handling, though, apply to all settings where healthcare workers could be exposed, not just inpatient pharmacies, infusion centers, and places we traditionally associate with hazardous drugs.
+USP 800 compliance in community pharmacies is critical for protecting our pharmacy staff.

 In addition, NIOSH defines a drug as hazardous if it "exhibits one or more of the following characteristics in humans or animals: